Out Run, I Mean Outrun Culture

 First, from meeting and talking with Jay and co. here at videolamer, I learned about all the great RPG, strategy, action and adventure games on the various Sega systems I missed out on.
 I even tried out Phantasy Star 1 (a mistake, as I have grown soft and weak with puffball RPGs) at Jay’s suggestion, and bought a Sega Saturn, a mod chip, and a few games as well.
 In fact, don’t tell him, but with a bit more nudging I might start looking for a Dreamcast soon.
 Due to similarly sinister influences, I have found the “new old Sega console” – the underdog of the last generation, the Gamecube, and will be working on remedying the last 4 years of missing out on an entire system’s worth of good games.

-Second, from looking around at various forums and stores I have found dozens of interesting-looking games that never made it over the Pacific. → Imagine all the gamers playing for today
+Second, from looking around at various forums and stores I have found dozens of interesting-looking games that never made it over the Pacific. → Professor Layton and the Diabolical Post

 Revelation of Arcadia